RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/RSEtime/2026/call.md

 <img src="/assets/images/logo/IT_Services_Midnight_Black.png" alt="IT Services" width="250">
 </center>

-Previous calls for proposals were fully funded internally the University through IT services who continue to support the initiative.
+Previous calls for proposals were fully funded internally by the University through IT services who continue to support the initiative.
 This year we welcome a new partner, the [Royce institute](https://sheffield.ac.uk/royce-institute).
 The Henry Royce Institute is committed to supporting the digitalisation of materials science research across the UK.
 As part of this commitment, Royce is seed funding two projects from this call on any topic in materials science that would benefit from collaborating with the research software engineering team.

 We will select at least 4 projects to support.
-Two of these projects will be dedicated to material science and funded by Royce and the other two other can come from any research domain (see _Eligibility_ section below). **Selected proposals will receive 6 months @ 45-50% FTE of RSE support**.
+Two of these projects will be dedicated to material science and funded by Royce, the others can come from any research domain (see _Eligibility_ section below). **Selected proposals will receive 6 months @ 45-50% FTE of RSE support**.
 The start date will be decided by the RSE team based on the project timeline and RSEs availability. **The duration of the project will not exceed 6 months but might be shortened with a higher FTE fraction (e.g. 3 months @ 100%**.
 In addition, the collaboration will be continuous and can not be split into